 - Other related duties on an as-needed basis, and per interests/experience.

-Candidate must be a UW-Madison student.
-The ideal candidate will be majoring in a communications, journalism, or related area with strong skills in writing, editing, and social media.
+Candidate must be a UW-Madison student or recent graduate interested in a temporary position.
+The ideal candidate will be majoring in communications, journalism, or related area with strong skills in writing, editing, and social media.
 Must demonstrate great attention to detail, be able to work with minimal supervision, and conduct oneself in a professional manner.